replaceitem/carpet-discarpet/docs/pages/functions/values/webhook-from-id.md

 ### `dc_webhook_from_id(id, token)`

-Gets a webhook from the specified ID and token.
+Gets the webhook from the specified ID and token.

 {% include 'blocking-function.md' %}